Legacy

 Hospitality and Social Life

-In 1990, during a period of wider institutional development within the family’s enterprises, Don Tipo Functions was established and became known as a social and cultural venue for community gatherings, receptions, and ballroom events.
-It became particularly recognised as a pioneer venue for ballroom dancing and social functions in the region, reflecting the family’s role not only in enterprise but also in the social and cultural life of the community.
+In 1990, Don Tipo Function Hall & Catering Services was established and became known as a venue for community gatherings, receptions, and ballroom events.
+It was particularly recognised as a pioneer venue for ballroom dancing and refined social functions in the region.

 Technology and International Enterprise